 - Unlike MRI, ultrasound can be used in patients with any type of metal in their body, including implantable medical devices.

 - Ultrasound is very safe and has no side effects.

 - There is no need to administer contrast for ultrasound exams.

 - Ultrasound can detect soft tissue abnormalities that cannot be visualized with regular X-ray exams.

 - The use of diagnostic ultrasound (without biopsy) has no known risks or harmful effects.
 Ultrasound exams are safe at any stage of pregnancy.

 - Any diagnostic test may lead to the recommendation of other tests, procedures, or surgery that may carry risks.

 - Aortic aneurysm screening is done in an ARA outpatient imaging center.
-The exam will take about 30 minutes and you will be in the clinic for about an hour.
+The exam will take about 30 minutes and you will be in the imaging center for about an hour.

 - You may be asked to change into a gown.